radzserg/rs-db-seeder/README.md

 ### Usage

 `dbSeeder.insert` - will build and write data to the DB.
 Note: it's async method.
+All referenced fields will be built and inserted as well, i.e. we will do 2 inserts into (ref) channels and users
 ```typescript
 const data = await dbSeeder.insert("user", { id: 100 });
 /*